Say Bory: Return to Cambodia

 When Say Bory returned to Cambodia in 1992, he was chosen by the United Nations Transitional Authority in Cambodia as a legal expert in constitutional affairs and taught constitutional law at the university once again.

 From 1993 to 1995, Say Bory was Minister for the relationship with the Parliament.

 In the general election of 1993, Say Bory was candidate for the Khmer People's National Liberation Front's political arm, the Buddhist Liberal Democratic Party in Kandal province surrounding Phnom Penh.
-As monarchy was restored in Cambodia, it was according the Say Bory "the irony of history" that he and his fellow liberal democrats would be the ones supporting such a restoration.
+As monarchy was restored in Cambodia, it was according to Say Bory "the irony of history" that he and his fellow liberal democrats would be the ones supporting such a restoration.
 After a split in leadership between Ieng Mouly and Son Sann, Say Bory was expelled from the party in 1995 with four other high-ranking members.

 That year, Say Bory came to prominence in Cambodia when he defended former Minister of Foreign Affairs Prince Norodom Sirivudh against charges that he plotted to kill Second Prime Minister Hun Sen.

 Say Bory was chosen to be the first President of the Bar Association in October 1995.
 He was re-elected on 16 October 1996.
 At that time, Say Bory worked both internationally and nationally to improve the standards of the legal system in Cambodia.
 He traveled to four ASEAN countries to learn from the best practises concerning the Bar association.
 Beginning in 1996, as president of the Bar Association of the Kingdom of Cambodia, Say Bory, began weekly radio broadcasts on the citizen and the law.